simonhw/middle-earth-champion/README.md

 ### Dependencies
 - [Colorama](https://pypi.org/project/colorama/) - To apply some colour to text in the program.
-- [Gspread](https://docs.gspread.org/) - API allowing manipulation of data with a Google Sheet spreadhsheet.
+- [Gspread](https://docs.gspread.org/) - API allowing manipulation of data with a Google Sheet spreadsheet.
 - [Google Auth](https://google-auth.readthedocs.io/) - API to control access to the spreadsheet.
 - [Datetime](https://github.com/python/cpython/tree/3.12/Lib/datetime.py) - To work with strings and integers as dates in the code.
 - [BCrypt](https://pypi.org/project/bcrypt/) - To hash passwords.